FIAPO PETITIONS SUCCESSFULLY FOR A SUPREME COURT STAY ON JALLIKATTU, BUT THE THREAT STILL LOOMS.

 FIAPO along with other organisations has successfully petitioned for a Supreme Court Stay on Jallikattu but the threat still looms large.

-However, while animal protectionists all over the country are rejoicing, FIAPO continues to keep a watchful eye on potential violation of the court order.
 Despite the stay, Jallikattu events are being organized in different parts of the country, and FIAPO is coordinating with organisations nationwide to stop the events from taking place.
-We have set up a helpline (09632129381) where people can whatsapp reports, photos and videos based on which we will file police complaints to prevent any such events taking place.
+We have set up a helpline (09632129381) where people can Whatsapp reports, photos and videos basis which we will file police complaints to prevent these events from happening.
 We are also preparing for the long legal battle challenging the government permission to hold such events.

 How can you help?

-FIAPO needs your support to implement the court’s stay.
-Keep an eye out for any bull taming events in your area and report them to the following number 96321 29381, as soon as you get to know about them.
+Keep an eye out for any bull taming events in your area and report them to the following number 9632129381, as soon as you get to know about them.
 Here’s a handy guide to help you kick start work at the ground level in case of a possible event.

 If you hear of the event in advance